 What can and cannot be concluded from the study.
 Those who accept Joseph Smith's calling as a seer capable of receiving revelations about the past will find affirmation in the finding that the strongest resemblances between Moses 1 and the heavenly ascent literature are contained in ancient manuscripts the Prophet could not have known.
-ApAb, as well as other relevant documents found outside the Bible, such as the Life of Adam and Eve, its Greek version known as the Apocalypse of Moses, and 4 Ezra, were not published in English until well after the appearance of the Book of Moses.
+ApAb, as well as other relevant documents found outside the Bible, such as the Life of Adam and Eve, the Greek version known as the Apocalypse of Moses, and Fourth Ezra, were not published in English until well after the appearance of the Book of Moses.301

 Though arguments for ancient affinities within the Book of Moses are often dismissed out of hand by non-Latter-day Saints, some broad-minded specialists not of the faith have been willing to take them seriously.
-For example, the eminent Yale professor and Jewish literary scholar Harold Bloom found the Book of Moses and the Book of Abraham two of the "more surprising" and neglected works of scripture of The Church of Jesus Christ of Latter-day Saints.
-285 He wrote that he was intrigued by the fact that many of the themes of these books are "strikingly akin to ancient suggestions."
-While expressing "no judgment, one way or the other, upon the authenticity" of this modern scripture, he said that he found "enormous validity" in the way these writings "recapture . . . crucial elements in the archaic Jewish religion . . . that had ceased to be available either to normative Judaism or to Christianity, and that survived only in esoteric traditions unlikely to have touched [Joseph] Smith directly."286
+For example, the eminent Yale professor and Jewish literary scholar Harold

+Bloom found the Book of Moses and the Book of Abraham two of the "more surprising" and neglected works of scripture of The Church of Jesus Christ of Latter-day Saints.
+He wrote that he was intrigued by the fact that many of the themes of these books are "strikingly akin to ancient suggestions."
+While expressing "no judgment, one way or the other, upon the authenticity" of this modern scripture, he said that he found "enormous validity" in the way these writings "recapture ... crucial elements in the archaic Jewish religion ... that had ceased to be available either to normative Judaism or to Christianity, and that survived only in esoteric traditions unlikely to have touched [Joseph] Smith directly."
+303

-Of course, we cannot go beyond arguments for the plausibility of Moses 1 as an ancient text to draw conclusions about whether Moses actually ascended to heaven and experienced a vision of the Creation.
-The reality of transcendent experiences finds its support in the realm of faith rather than scholarship.
-As Hugh Nibley wrote with respect to the Book of Mormon, the only thing that might be argued with some confidence when evaluating the authenticity of ancient documents is that a given event really could have happened.
+Of course, we cannot go beyond arguments for the plausibility of Moses 1 as an ancient text to draw conclusions about whether Moses actually ascended to heaven and experienced a vision of Creation.
+The reality of transcendent experiences finds its support in the realm of faith rather than scholarship.304 As Hugh Nibley wrote with respect to the Book of Mormon, the only thing that might be argued with some confidence when evaluating the authenticity of ancient documents is that a given event really could have happened.
 Not that it did happen: to prove that is neither necessary nor possible.
-Unique events in history can never be reconstructed with certainty; but characteristic related events-manners, customs, rituals, etc., things that happen not just once but again and again in familiar patterns-may be the object of almost absolute certainty.
-Hence, they, and not particular events, are the hardest things to fake; in testing forgeries and identifying documents it is the general pattern that is all-important.
+Unique events in history can never be reconstructed with certainty; but characteristic related events - manners, customs, rituals, etc., things that happen not just once but again and again in familiar patterns - may be the object of almost absolute certainty.
+Hence, they, and not particular events, are the hardest things to fake; in testing forgeries and identifying documents it is the general pattern that is all-important.305 it might prove fruitful to apply to Joseph Smith's modern-era Enoch writings Michael Stone's306 model whereby he posits that at least some ancient post-canonical literature ... may have been created under the impact of visionary experiences rather than having been authored exclusively by imitating previous literary works.307

 Could it be that Moses 1 was revealed rather than simply imagined?
-With a generous openness to Joseph Smith's claim of the exercise of seeric gifts, Samuel Zinner, a non-Latter-day Saint who is a lifelong scholar of ancient scripture and pseudepigrapha, suggests that it might prove fruitful to apply to Joseph Smith's modern-era Enoch writings Michael Stone's model whereby he posits that at least some ancient post-canonical literature . . . may have been created under the impact of visionary experiences rather than having been authored exclusively by imitating previous literary works.
+With a generous openness to Joseph Smith's claim of the exercise of seeric gifts, Samuel Zinner, a non-Latter-day Saint who is a lifelong scholar of ancient scripture and pseudepigrapha suggests that